WolfDen133/WFT-Tags-Example/README.md

 use pocketmine\event\Listener;

-class EventListener extends Listener {
+// Create the event listener class class EventListener extends Listener {

-  public function onTagReplaceEvent (TagReplaceEvent $event) : void {
+// Listen for the TagReplaceEvent driven by the plugin public function onTagReplaceEvent (TagReplaceEvent $event) : void {
+    // Get the text from the event
     $text = $event->getText();

+    // Replace the tags you need
     $replace = str_replace(["{tag1}", "{tag2}"], ["Value 1", "Value 2"], $text);

+    // And replace the text
     $event->setText($replace);
   }